 - What is the cost of the program?

-- What kind of support will help me be successful
+- What kind of support will help me be successful in a college setting?

 - Students who are accepted into the program are assigned an Academic Counselor.
 Academic Counselors provide support and access to resources to help all students in the program to be successful.
 Academic Counselors provide the following services:

 - Transcript reviews and academic advising.